 • Monitor and abide by the Federal, State and Provincial Health recommendations and mandatory requirements.

-• All employees must wash their hands with soap and water immediately upon entering a WGI Westman Group Inc. (“WGI”) facility and/or use an alcohol-based hand sanitizer.
-Thereafter, employees must frequently wash their hands with soap and water or use alcohol-based hand sanitizer (if soap and water are not readily available), especially before and/or after eating, using the washroom, coming into physical contact with another person, coughing or sneezing.
+• All employees must wash their hands with soap and water immediately upon entering a WGI facility.
+Thereafter, employees must frequently wash their hands with soap and water, especially before and/or after eating, using the washroom, coming into physical contact with another person, coughing or sneezing.
 This includes before and after handling internal and external documentation (mail, cheques, payables, etc).
+If available, alcohol-based hand sanitizers can be used if soap and water are not available.
 Where applicable, employees will be granted an additional amount of time during work hours to complete these required hygiene techniques.

 • Employees must use letter openers when opening mail, envelopes, courier packages, etc and immediately dispose of the envelope, box, packing material, etc. All employees must wash their hands with soap and water immediately after handling these items.
 All employees must also wash their hands before and after handling internal and external documentation (mail, cheques, payables, etc).
 Workstations and desks must be cleaned and sanitized as appropriate however, workstations and desks must be cleaned and sanitized after handling external items (packages, mail, documentation, etc).

-• Cover your cough or sneeze by coughing into your elbow or sleeve or use a tissue to cover your nose and mouth when coughing or sneezing.
+• Cover your cough by coughing into your elbow or sleeve or use a tissue to cover your nose and mouth when coughing or sneezing.
+Cover your nose and mouth with a tissue when you cough or sneeze.
 Immediately throw the tissue in the trash after you use it and wash your hands.

 • Maintain your health by taking care of yourself and those in your care including eating a healthy balanced diet, avoiding cigarette smoke and other harmful substances, being active and getting enough rest and sleep.

-• Employees must refrain from all forms of physical greetings (hand shake, fist bump, elbow tap, etc).
+• Employees must refrain from all forms of physical greetings (hand shake, fist pump, elbow tap, etc).

 • Avoid touching your eyes, nose, mouth and ears as this is a method for germs to enter your respiratory system.

-• Avoid public gatherings as stipulated by Federal, State and Provincial Health recommendations and mandatory requirements.
+• Avoid large crowds as stipulated by Federal, State and Provincial Health recommendations and mandatory requirements.

 • Where possible, maintain a 2-metre social distance from others while in common areas (lunch rooms, boardrooms, meeting rooms, training rooms, locker rooms, coffee areas, high traffic access doors, etc.).
-Employees who have serious chronic medical conditions (asthma, diabetes, heart disease, lung disease, etc) should observe a 4-metre social distance from others.
-Face masks or face shields (where regulations allow) will be provided by the Company and must be worn as per “WGI COVID-19_Face Covering Protocol_FINAL_January21.2021_V1”.
+Employees who have serious chronic medical conditions (heart disease, diabetes, lung disease, etc) should observe a 4-metre social distance from others.

 • All common areas (lunch rooms, boardrooms, meeting rooms, training rooms, locker rooms, coffee areas, high traffic access doors, etc.) must be cleaned and sanitized after each use and/or for each shift.
 Where possible, high traffic doors must be propped open to avoid unnecessary physical contact with the door.